pmyteh/RISJbot/README.md

 ### StripRawPage
 RISJbot is configured to store a Base64-encoded gzipped version of the raw Response in its JSON output by default.
 This pipeline class removes it when needed (for various reasons).
+It is now enabled by default in `settings.py`, so if you want the raw Response saved then you will need to set `STRIPRAWPAGE_ENABLED` to False.